 And you’ve never thought of being a model, instead?
 It would have been less trouble…

-Do you think good-looking girls get penalised or helped by their being good-looking when it comes to career?
+Do you think good-looking girls get penalised when it comes to careers?

-No, I don’t think so!
-I really think that being good-looking penalises you!
+I definitely don’t think you’re penalised for being physically attractive.
 I am really into giving speeches related to women and business and women’s empowerment, this is one of the causes I care the most about.
-I have never felt discrminated because of my gender or in any way, and I actually don’t think that being attractive or not should affect your success in the workplace and I firmly believe that everyone should be judged on their abilities and their attitude and it shouldn’t matter what gender you are or whether you are attractive or not…
+I have never felt discriminated because of my gender or in any way, and I actually don’t think that being attractive or not should affect your success in the workplace and I firmly believe that everyone should be judged on their abilities and their attitude and it shouldn’t matter what gender you are or whether you are attractive or not.

-That is fine, but I wasn’t really talking about gender… this is more a question about whether being attractive or not may affect your career.
+I wasn’t really talking about gender inequality.
+This is more about whether being attractive may affect your career or not.

 No, I don’t think there is any difference, to be honest.
-And the thing with women is that even the most attractive of women if they don’t wear any makeup and tie their hair back they’re pretty clean.
-For example, when I work at NHS I don’t wear any makeup and I tie my hair back: there are ways you can protect yourself in different working environments in different ways.
-It all comes down to your credibility: you need to dress in a professional and appropriate way, so I think you have to be mindful in how your protect yourself.
+And the thing with women is that even the most attractive of women if they don’t wear any makeup and tie their hair back, they’re pretty clean.
+For example, when I work at the NHS, I don’t wear any makeup and I tie my hair back: there are ways you can protect yourself in different working environments in different ways.
+It all comes down to your credibility: you need to dress in a professional and appropriate way, so I think you have to be mindful in how you protect yourself.

 Would you refuse to perform a treatment that will make the patient uglier?
 Have you ever refused a job?